p-rivero/DiscordAudioStream/README.md

 4. In the *Audio capture input* dropdown, select the (previously unused) audio device that you have chosen in step 3.

-5. In the *Video capture area* dropdown, select the screen you want to share.

-6. (Optional) The next step will create a new window with the same size as the screen you are sharing.
+5. (Optional) In the upcoming steps we will create a new window with the same size as the screen you are sharing.
 In order to make its size more manageable, you may want to change the *Video capture scale* dropdown to 50%.

+6. In the *Video capture area* dropdown, select the screen you want to share.

 7. Click the *Start Stream* button.
 This will create a new window.
 You should now be able to hear the audio from the programs you stopped hearing in step 3.